Tweoss/de-Jong-Attractor/README.md

 # de Jong Attractor

-Screensaver based off of [Mike Bostock's de Jong Attractor II](https://observablehq.com/@mbostock/de-jong-attractor-ii).
+Mac screensaver based off of [Mike Bostock's de Jong Attractor II](https://observablehq.com/@mbostock/de-jong-attractor-ii).

 The initial reimplementation in pure swift is in the pure_swift folder.
 It cannot handle much more than 2^13 points (on an M1 MacBook Air).